-The table below provides information on example monitoring equipment that may be used for the permit monitoring requirements.
-It compares costs to conduct sampling in-house vs. using laboratory services.
+We compiled example monitoring equipment that may be used to meet permit requirements and included costs for both in-house sampling vs. laboratory services.
 Click here for EPA's guide to proper sampling procedures.

 There are helpful videos developed for the Central Massachusetts Regional Stormwater Coalition including two covering outfall monitoring and water sampling and dry weather outfall screening that apply directly to the requirements in this section (Note: certain details, like the timeline, are different for the CT MS4 permit).